 - When a client signs a document, you’ll be sent notifications so you know that the contract signing is complete

-Before writing, negotiating, and entering into business agreements, be sure to consult with your attorney, particularly who practices business law or contract law, specifically.
+Before writing, negotiating, and entering into business agreements, be sure to consult with your attorney, particularly one who practices business law or contract law.

 Easily draft and sign service contracts and other types of contracts with the help of a client management system like HoneyBook.

 Use HoneyBook’s ironclad contract templates to protect your business and clients.